 ALAD porphyria is caused by mutations in the ALAD gene, and the disease is inherited as an autosomal recessive disorder.
+This means that both copies of the ALAD gene have a mutation.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 Investigators have determined that the ALAD gene is located on the long arm (q) of chromosome 9 (9q34).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated "q".
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, "chromosome 9q34" refers to band 34 on the long arm of chromosome 9.
 The numbered bands specify the location of the genes that are present on each chromosome.

-The ALAD gene contains instructions for creating the enzyme delta-aminolevulinate dehydratase.
-This enzyme is necessary for the production of heme.
+The ALAD gene contains instructions for creating the enzyme ALA which is necessary for the production of heme.
 Heme is part of hemoglobin, which is the oxygen-carrying component of red blood cells.
 Heme is mainly produced in the bone marrow and the liver.
-Eight different enzymes, including delta-aminolevulinate dehydratase, are necessary for the creation of heme.
+Eight different enzymes, including ALA are necessary for the creation of heme.

-Mutations of the ALAD gene result in deficient levels of delta-aminolevulinate dehydratase in the body, which, in turn, disrupts the biochemical process to create heme.
-This disruption causes delta-aminolevulinic acid to accumulate, which causes the symptoms associated with ALAD porphyria.
+Mutations of the ALAD gene result in deficient levels of ALA in the body, which, in turn, disrupts the biochemical process to create heme.
+This disruption causes ALA to accumulate, which causes the symptoms associated with ALAD porphyria.